Best Bird Seed of 2021

 Nyjer seeds are so small that you'll need a specific thistle feeder, usually a metal mesh tube or plastic mesh sock.
 We prefer the metal to make sure the birds don't pick up any plastic.
 Hummingbird food goes in hummingbird feeders.

 To make sure you're getting the most value for your hard-earned cash, we measured out a cup of each seed type, dumped it on the counter, and sorted through it to filter out any debris.
 The results impressed us, with very few unusable seed shells or sticks showing up in any of the mixes.
 The Lyric Fruit and Nut mix and Wagner's Safflower seeds were both seemingly flawless.
 We couldn't find anything that looked inedible.

-Wagner's Classic Blend had a sprinkling of tough, stick-like debris, and both the Audubon Park Critter Crunch and Kaytee Sunflower options had a small number of empty shells and sticks in the mix.
-None of them had enough to cause concern nor feel like we weren't getting what we paid for.
+Wagner's Classic Blend had a sprinkling of tough, stick-like debris, and both the Audubon Park Critter Crunch and Kaytee Sunflower options had a small number of empty shells and sticks in the mix, but not enough to cause concern or feel like we weren't getting what we paid for.